Modern Definition and Ancient Definition: Ancient and Modern Definition

 There can be no doubt that \emph{definitions} played a key role in ancient philosophy and ancient philosophical debate.
-We are easily lead to the conclusion that the ancient logic of definition is confused, inconsistent or fundamentally flawed.
-Or that philosophically it rests upon assumptions which make little sense to us today, such as the infallible authority of language\footnote{Wittgenstein's 'grammar tells us what sort of thing something is' would not have startled the ancient Greek as much as the modern scientist.
-In the \emph{Topics} there appears the implicit belief that common language holds within its combinatoric capacities (exercised in debate) the possibility of yielding valid knowledge of things. } or the ability of the mind to non-discursively and non-sensuously grasp the essence of things perfectly and directly.
-It has been reiterated countless times that the ancient process of seeking definitions is irrelevant to scientific progress\cite{kne}.
-And what would a logicist such as Frege propose for a definition of 'man' or the homely terms of ordinary language ?
-Modern predicate logic seems at once to be simpler and more powerful (and less ontologically commited) than the clumbsy natural-language based mechanics of ancient logic\footnote{though it also collapses when trying to deal with changing contingent perceptible singulars and proper names, the domain of generation and corruption which the ancient Greek instinctively avoided. }.
+A common view is that such practice rested upon assumptions which would be seen as debatable to us today, such as the authority of language\footnote{In the \emph{Topics} there appears the implicit belief that common language holds within its combinatoric capacities (exercised in debate) the possibility of yielding valid knowledge of things. } or the ability of the mind to non-discursively and non-sensuously grasp the essence of things.
+It is held that the ancient process of seeking definitions is irrelevant to scientific progress\cite{kne}.
+Modern predicate logic seems at once to be simpler and more powerful (and less ontologically committed) than the clumbsy natural-language based mechanics of ancient logic\footnote{though it also collapses when trying to deal with changing contingent perceptible singulars, with the sense of proper names, the domain of \emph{generation and corruption} which the ancient Greeks instinctively avoided. }.

-However the basic structure of the ancient theory of definition seems to be suprisingly persistant in the history of western culture.
-Consider how mathematical structures are organised into extensive trees which correspond perfectly to genera, species, differences and definitions.
-Consider taxonomy and cladistics in biology and biochemistry, the theory of evolution giving us a literal reading of the metaphors of Porphyry's discussion of genus.
-A common ancestor is quite literary a principle of generation of its species.
-Consider the structures used in object oriented programming, knowledge representation and lexicology\footnote{note the structure of Roget's famous \emph{Thesaurus}}.
-The template of the ancient theory of definition permeates deeply all of modern scientific knowledge.
+And yet the basic structure of the ancient theory of definition seems to be suprisingly persistent in the history of western thought.
+Consider taxonomy and cladistics in biology and biochemistry or the structures used in object oriented programming, knowledge representation and lexicology.
+The template of the ancient theory of definition permeates much of modern scientific knowledge.
+But the focus of the present paper is on mathematics.